kohei-us/orcus/CONTRIBUTING.md

 Orcus uses a combination of [Doxygen](http://www.stack.nl/~dimitri/doxygen/), [Sphinx](http://sphinx-doc.org/) and [Breathe](https://github.com/michaeljones/breathe)
 to build its documentation.
-It also use [Sphinx Bootstrap Theme](https://ryan-roemer.github.io/sphinx-bootstrap-theme/) for the page layout and theme.
+It also uses [sphinx-rtd-theme](https://sphinx-rtd-theme.readthedocs.io/) for the page layout and theme.

-Most distros package Doxygen, and Sphinx, Breathe and Sphinx Bootstrap Theme can be installed via pip.
+Most distros package Doxygen, and Sphinx, Breathe and sphinx-rtd-theme can be installed via pip.

 ## Debugging test programs